RPT - Native Americans Bring Giant Totem Pole To Washington, Urge Biden To Protect Sacred Sites - UrduPoint

 RPT - Native Americans Bring Giant Totem Pole To Washington, Urge Biden To Protect Sacred Sites

-WASHINGTON (UrduPoint News / Sputnik - 30th July, 2021) Native American tribes from across the US brought a 25-foot totem pole to the nation's capital and urged the Biden administration to take action to protect sacred sites, Native Organizers Alliance Director Judith LeBlanc told Sputnik on Thursday.
+WASHINGTON (UrduPoint News / Sputnik - 30th July, 2021) Native American tribes from across the US brought a 25-foot totem pole to the nation's capital and urged the Biden administration to take action to protect sacred sites, Native Organizers Alliance Director Judith LeBlanc told Sputnik.

 "The Red Road to DC totem journey has brought together over 17 tribal nations who have been struggling and organizing and praying since the beginning of time to protect their sacred places," LeBlanc said.
 "Why we brought these 17 nations together is that we need urgent action by the Federal government, we need policies that - because each sacred site is very different - we need policies that will protect all of the sacred sites."

 The totem pole, crafted by the Lummi Nation's House of Tears Carvers earlier this summer, will stand in front of the National Museum of the American Indian until the end of July.
-The President of The National Congress of American Indians, Fawn Sharp, participated in a welcome ceremony for the totem pole.
+The President of The National Congress of American Indians, Fawn Sharp, as well as Interior Secretary Deb Haaland participated in a welcome ceremony for the totem pole.

 Many Native sacred sites across the US are under threat of being destroyed by resource extraction and industrial development initiatives if the federal government does not intervene.